TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

         n = n*3+1
 ```

-The condition for this loop is n != 1, so the loop will continue until n is 1, which makes the
+The condition for this loop is `n != 1`, so the loop will continue until n is 1, which makes the
 condition false.

 Each time through the loop, the program outputs the value of n and then checks whether it is even or
 odd.
 If it is even, n is divided by 2.
-If it is odd, the value of n is replaced with n*3+1.
+If it is odd, the value of n is replaced with `n*3+1`.
 For
 example, if the argument passed to sequence is 3, the resulting sequence is 3, 10, 5, 16, 8, 4, 2,
 1.